hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 # Contributing Guide

-## Preface

 This Contributing Guide includes the guidelines, methods, and ways to contribute on different categories, items, and types; If this Contributing Guide does not include some of the categories, items, and/or types, maybe:

 - those guidelines, methods, and/or ways are separated from this Contributing Guide and exist and/or store in their corresponding places,
 - those categories, items, and/or types are easy to understand how to correctly contributing, or
 - maintainers and/or owners forgot to edit this Contributing Guide.

-If you still confused, try to create a discussion or an issue.
+If you have any questions and/or still confused, try to create a discussion.

+## Codes

+All of the codes in this project and repository are follow the "[hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md)".

+## Deploys, Releases, Tags & Versions

+These are always the works for the maintainers and owners.

 ## Discussions

 - Before create a discussion, check whether any similar discussions are already exist.
-- For any bug reports, it is better to create an issue.
-- For any security vulnerability reports, please visit the Security Policy (/.github/SECURITY.md).
+- Any reports and requests should create an issue instead.

+## Documentations, Documents & Wikis

+To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.

+This project and repository does not have wikis.

+## I18ns (Internationalizations) & Translations

+This project and repository does not have necessary things to do i18ns and/or translations.

+If you want to do i18ns and/or translations on the documentations, documents and/or wikis, please see section "[Documentations, Documents & Wikis](#documentations-documents--wikis)".

 ## Issues

 - Before create an issue, check whether any similar issues are already exist.
-- For any questions, it is better to create a discussion.
+- Any questions should create a discussion instead.
-- For any security vulnerability reports, please visit the Security Policy (/.github/SECURITY.md).
+- For any security vulnerability reports, please visit the Security Policy (file: `SECURITY.md`).

 ## Pull Requests